Contents

 • Introduce service user digital upskilling opportunities for staff to demonstrate apps and training materials through the tablet devices they are equipped with

-• Deployment of MPFT Wiki knowledgebase and chat bot system with a “find nearest premises” feature to streamline access to information for our community staff
+• Deployment of MPFT Wiki knowledge base and chat bot system with a “find nearest premises” feature to streamline access to information for our community staff

 • Creation of a benefits analysis of community teams enabled with tablet devices to date.
 Including community nurses, crisis, children’s and young people’s learning disabilities to create a business case to fund wider deployment of offline capability tablet based working